azamb/docs-engineering-matrix/product.md

 #### Engineer 1

-- Actively participates in Scrum (e.g. Standup, Sprint planning, team retrospective).
+- Actively participates in Scrum (Standup, Sprint planning, Team retrospective).
-- Understands the importance and purpose of cadences of the methodology.
+- Understands the importance and purpose of the cadences of the methodology.
 - Understands how their work gets released to production.
-- Practices delivering their work all the way to production.
+- Practices continuous delivery to production.

 #### Senior